 - Globular transfer

-- Short circuiting transfer
+- Short-circuiting transfer

 The metal transfer of flux-cored electrodes resembles a fine globular transfer.
 On cored electrodes in a carbon dioxide shielding atmosphere, the molten droplets build up around the outer sheath of the electrode.
 The core material appears to transfer independently to the surface of the weld puddle.

 At low currents, the droplets tend to be larger than when the current density is increased.
-Transfer is more frequent with smaller drops when the current is increased.
+The transfer is more frequent with smaller drops when the current is increased.
 The larger droplets at the lower currents cause a certain amount of splashing action when they enter the weld puddle.
 This action decreases with the smaller droplet size.

-This explains why there is less visible spatter, the arc appears smoother to the welder, and the deposition efficiency is higher when the electrode is used at high current rather than at the low end of its current range.
+This explains why there is less visible spatter, the arc appears smoother to the welder, and the deposition efficiency is higher when the electrode is used at a high current rather than at the low end of its current range.